Lawn Care Tips

 3. Lime Your Lawn to Balance Acidity

 What it does: The acidity levels of your soil affects how successfully grass grows.
 If your lawn is not thriving and fertiliser isn’t helping, your soil may well be too acidic.
 Spreading lime on the soil will restore the soil to the optimum pH level, between 6 and 7.

 How to do it: You can purchase a PH testing kit in your local garden centre.
 If your soil falls below the recommended pH levels try adding some lime to your lawn.
-A a rotary spreader is very useful to spread the lime in a crisscross pattern onto your grass.
-Recommended application time is Spring and / or Autumn
+A rotary spreader is very useful to spread the lime.

 In late Spring / early Summer, it's time to feed your lawn.
-The type of lawn feed you use depends very much on the types of challenges your lawn is experiencing.
+The lawn feed you use depends very much on the challenges your lawn is experiencing.
 Consider the following situations;

 For grass cutting there is an important golden rule - the one third rule.
 The one third rule is about how much grass you take off every time you mow so its important to know the blade height at which you cut your grass.
 In summer time, keep your lawn mower at the highest recommended setting, the longer the grass, the more water it will retain and the more shade it will provide to the roots.

 How to measure the height of your cut.